Inventory Management

 Inventory Accuracy Rate

 Inventory accuracy measures how closely your recorded inventory matches your physical inventory.
 Discrepancies happen through shrinkage, receiving errors, data entry mistakes, and system lag.
-An accuracy rate below 95% makes every other inventory decision unreliable.
+An accuracy rate below 95 percent makes every other inventory decision unreliable.

-If you do not know your accuracy rate, assume it is lower than you think.
-Most operations that have never formally measured it find rates between 75–85% on first count.
+If you have never formally measured this, assume it is lower than you think.
+Most operations that measure for the first time find rates between 75 and 85 percent.

 KPI 04